forflo/pocoblaze/README.md

   Needless to say, I implemented the proper additional TEST feature.
   My attempt of writing this in C resultet in utter cargo cult programming that I'm pretty proud of.
-What a reason to show off using ugly C Code:
+What a reason to show off ugly C Code! :)

   ```C
   /* WARNING!
 CARGO CULT PROGRAMMING: